 As a service provider, you have skills, knowledge, and experience that you can teach others.
 This is why creating paid courses or tutorials are a popular way for freelancers and consultants to get scalable income.
 You can teach courses that share extensive skills that take more than one sitting to learn, or you could teach shorter tutorials that allow your customers to learn a very specific skill in a day or less.

-To deliver these courses, you can use existing teaching platforms such as Udemy or Skillshare.
+To deliver these courses, you can use existing teaching platforms.
 There are also teaching platforms for different fields.
 For example, here at Envato Tuts+ we specialize in courses for coding, design, photography, and video.

 Make a Website to Distribute Your Courses